jimbateson/jamesbateson.co.uk/src/resume.md

 ##### Lancaster, UK

 * Taking flat designs and transforming them into responsive, accessible, resilient, and performant static websites/components
-* Integrating static templates into dynamic CMS based templating files (MVC, PHP, Twig)
+* Integrating static templates into dynamic CMS-based templating files (MVC, PHP, Twig)
 * Contributor and maintainer of the company front-end framework
 * Responsible for quoting projects and jobs
 * Ran a series of lunchtime learning sessions